wp-api-libraries/wp-emma-api/README.md

 # wp-emma-api
-A WordPress php library for interacting with the emma API.
+A WordPress php library for interacting with the [Emma API](http://api.myemma.com/).